- J.D., with honors, Emory University.

 Mr. Reichman devotes a substantial portion of his practice to public interest matters.
 He has represented clients in pro bono litigation involving civil rights, indigent defense, and special appeals.
-Mr. Reichman founded an Indigent Defense Project, through which attorneys represented impoverished felony defendants in rural counties.
+Mr. Reichman founded the Indigent Defense Project, through which attorneys represented impoverished felony defendants in rural counties.
 He has handled numerous successful civil rights lawsuits addressing mistreatment in jails and prisons, including the beating death of a young inmate in South Georgia.

 Mr. Reichman’s pro bono efforts include representing the Mayor’s Commission on Homelessness.
 He also represented the City of Atlanta in connection with its panhandling ordinance.
-In 2001, Mr. Reichman received the Anti-Defamation League’s (ADL) Young Lawyers Award for his commitment to secure justice and fair treatment for all people.
+In 2001, Mr. Reichman received the Anti-Defamation League’s (ADL) Young Lawyers Award for his commitment to securing justice and fair treatment for all people.
 Mr. Reichman’s pro bono work has been profiled by major media outlets, including CNN, and several newspapers and magazines.
-He was recently awarded Emory University School of Law’s first Distinguished Young Alumnus Award.
+He was previously awarded Emory University School of Law’s first Distinguished Young Alumnus Award.

 Awards & Recognition